The History of New College

 Further College Expansion

-While not entirely a sybaritic, slothful backwater, New College was prevented by its medieval statutes from adapting to rising demand for university education.
-Having been the largest college by far in 1379, by 1800 it was one of the smallest, with at most 20 of the 70 fellows being undergraduates - all exclusively Wykehamist and dominated by 'Founder's Kin', real or pretended.
+New College was prevented by its medieval statutes from adapting to rising demand for university education.
+Having been the largest college in 1379, by 1800 it was one of the smallest with at most twenty of the seventy fellows being undergraduates.

 By the mid-19th century, Wykeham's statutes were out of step with the needs of higher education, and major reforms under new statutes in 1857 and 1883 started to create a recognisably modern college.